noxpert/language-exercises/README.md

 # language-exercises
-Built to combine my learning of TypeScript basics and my study of Hungarian
+Built to combine my learning of TypeScript basics and my study of Hungarian.